refgenie/refgenie/docs/usage.md

                                         Add genome level description (e.g. The mouse mitochondrial genome, released in Dec 2013).
   -d, --docker                          Run all commands in the refgenie docker container.
+  --map                                 Run the map procedure: build assets and store the
+                                        metadata in separate configs.
+  --pull-parents                        Automatically pull the default parent asset if
+                                        required but not provided --reduce                              Run the reduce procedure: gather the metadata produced with `refgenie build --map`.
   --assets ASSETS [ASSETS ...]
 Override the default genome, asset and tag of the
                                         parents (e.g. fasta=hg38/fasta:default
                                         gtf=mm10/gencode_gtf:default).